kythryn/dsmonth3/CodeBook.md

 The tidy table contains information about the means and standard deviations for a number of measurements taken from the accelerometer of the Samsung Galaxy S smartphone.
 The measurements concern the time, frequencey and various readings from the accelerometer.
 The codebook for the original data can be seen here.

-Units of g as a 128 element vector